Northern Ireland: Dunluce Castle, Ballintoy Harbour, Giants Causeway & the Real Westeros

 22540042_10155888480063885_1286193036520686078_n

-We were told that Aileen’s predecessor had to be put down after contracting an animal virus, and the townspeople adopted a new goat but quite never got over the former.
+We were told that Aileen’s predecessor had to be put down after contracting an animal virus.
+The townspeople adopted a new goat but quite never got over the loss, so they had a monument created for her.

 22549825_10155888478028885_1599163809176118023_n

-If you find yourself in Ireland or Northern Ireland with a day to spare, step outside the city to visit the rocky beaches and natural wonders of Antrim county.
+If you find yourself in Ireland or Northern Ireland with a day to spare, step outside the city to visit the rocky beaches and natural wonders of County Antrim.

 22405856_10155869447743885_5523372279005801797_n